Ananda Mohan Bhattarai

-Dr. Ananda Mohan Bhattarai (डा. आनन्दमोहन भट्टराई) is a Nepalese judge.
-He is currently a justice of the Supreme Court of Nepal.
+Ananda Mohan Bhattarai (डा. आनन्दमोहन भट्टराई) is a Nepalese judge.
+He is a former justice of the Supreme Court of Nepal.

 Education

-Dr. Bhattarai completed his Doctor of Jurisprudence (J.S.D) from National Law School of India University in 2000.
+Bhattarai completed his Doctor of Jurisprudence (J.S.D) from National Law School of India University in 2000.
 He went to Massachusetts Institute of Technology, USA (2002-2003) under the Hubert H. Humphrey Fellowship for a program on law, human rights and public policy at the Department of Urban Studies and Planning, Special program for Urban and Regional Studies of Developing Areas.
 He subsequently went to Max Planck Institute for Comparative Public Law and International Law Heidelberg, Germany (2005-2006, 2008, 2011,2018) under the Alexander von Humboldt Foundation Fellowship for Post-doctoral study and research.

 He has L.L.M in Business law from National Law School of India University, 1997.
 He has M.A in English Literature (1994), M.A in Political Science (1984) and Diploma in Law (1980) from Tribhuvan University.